opsone-ch/documentation/advanced/hosts.rst

 Hosts File
 ==========

-You can add entries to the servers hosts file for testing or other purposes (e.g. TYPO3 page not found handling, APIs) like this:
+To add your own entries to the servers hosts file, use the ``hosts::entries`` hash within the `Custom JSON` :ref:`customjson_server`:

 .. code-block:: json

    {
      "hosts::entries": {
-      "192.168.1.1": "remote-server-name",
+       "192.168.1.1": "remote-server.example.com",
        "127.0.0.1": "www.example.net"
      }
    }